-Boston police made nine arrests in the past year guided by a new method of comparing data from two high-tech monitoring systems: Shotspotter, which reports the location of gunfire, and one that discloses whether any probationers or parolees wearing court-ordered GPS trackers were in the area.
+Pioneering a new way to synthesize crime information, Boston police made nine arrests in the past year by comparing data from two high-tech monitoring systems: Shotspotter, which reports the location of gunfire, and one that identifies any probationers or parolees wearing court-ordered GPS trackers in the area.

 Analysts at the Boston Regional Intelligence Center at police headquarters have been cross-checking data from Shotspotter, the acoustic gunfire detection network deployed in violence-plagued areas of the city, with the probation department’s GPS monitoring system in Clinton.

 If the GPS shows a parolee or probationer in the area, it can give police a place to start the investigation; statistics show high rates of recidivism among people who have served time in prison.
 It can also rule out parolees and probationers as suspects if the GPS shows them far from the gunfire.
 The approach may mark the first such collaborative effort in law enforcement.

 “I haven’t heard of it being done anywhere else,” said Dennis Kenney, a professor at the John Jay College of Criminal Justice in New York City, who has studied both systems.

 Analysts at the Boston intelligence center do the cross-checking manually, making phone calls and typing information into a computer, but are working on a system that would automatically merge the information and relay any “hits” to investigators in the field.

 “It’s a work in progress, and that will start off as a pilot program, obviously with testing to make sure that it works properly,’’ said David Carabin, intelligence center director.